louchesprocket/pgnutil/README.md

 There are also several output selectors relating to ECO codes:

 * 	stdeco: output the standard ECO code for the game, matching move sequences
-* 	xstdeco: output the ECO code for the game, matching positions transpositionally
+* 	xstdeco: output the standard ECO code for the game, matching positions transpositionally
 * 	scideco: output the Scid ECO code for the game, matching move sequences
 * 	xscideco: output the Scid ECO code for the game, matching positions transpositionally
 * 	stdecodesc: output the standard description of the opening, matching move sequences